 Oh.

-Well, listen, we're gonna win.
+Well, listen, we're going to win.

-I'll just uh you know, I'll just sink.
+I'll just, you know, I'll just sink.

-We said he was going to be the 45th president and he's the 40th.
+We said he was going to be the 45th president, and he's the 40th.

 That's right.